 Anti-bribery and corruption

-Our robust anti-bribery and corruption (ABC) policies are increasingly important as we start to operate in areas of the world where standards of transparency may be less developed .
-We assess both our potential partners and contractors to ensure they apply compatible standards, and that control and reporting mechanisms are clear.
+Our robust anti-bribery and corruption (ABC) policies are increasingly important as we start to operate in new areas of the world where standards of transparency may be less developed.
+We assess our potential partners and contractors to ensure they apply compatible standards, clear expectations, and effective control and reporting mechanisms.

 We have a zero-tolerance approach to bribery and corruption, as detailed in our Corporate Social Responsibility (CSR) Policy.
 Our ABC procedures cover a wide range of risks, ranging from facilitation payments to receipt of gifts and hospitality.

-Employees are encouraged to report any incident they believe may compromise our Code of Ethics and CSR Policy through our whistleblowing procedure.
+Employees are encouraged to report any incident they believe may compromise our Code of Ethics through our whistleblowing procedure.
+They can speak directly to their regional director, use a confidential phone line or contact the charity Public Concern at Work.
+Where appropriate, independent investigations are conducted.

 Transparency and reporting

 We proactively engage with investors and shareholders through investor roadshows and regular and routine market updates.
-We maintain an investor area on our website that provides relevant up-to-date information.
+The investor area on our website provides relevant, up-to-date information.

 Payments to governments